Track mileage automatically

 Driver risk assessment

-• They have a valid licence for the relevant vehicle category
+• Holds a valid driving licence for the relevant vehicle category

-• They are not fatigued or overworked before a work-related journey
+• Is not fatigued or overworked before a business journey

 Vehicle risk assessment

-• The vehicles are roadworthy, with a valid MOT, and paid tax
+• Has a valid MOT certificate and paid road tax

-• The vehicles are regularly serviced and safe to drive
+• Is regularly serviced and safe to drive

 Journey risk assessment

-• The length and time of the journey
+• The length of the journey and time of day

 Administrative responsibilities

-Finally, if you reimburse employees for business miles, you are responsible for ensuring compliance with HMRC’s rules on Approved Mileage Allowance Payments (AMAPs), reporting any excess, and maintaining adequate recordkeeping.
+If you reimburse employees for business miles, you are also responsible for compliance with HMRC's Approved Mileage Allowance Payments (AMAPs) rules, including accurate recordkeeping and reporting of any excess payments.
+Read more about grey fleet compliance with HMRC rules.

 Download a step-by-step risk assessment checklist